Hula Popper Must-Have Effortless Topwater Lure

 - Pause and let the lure sit.

-The pause is often just as important as the pop.
+The pause is often as important as the pop.
 Many strikes come when the lure is still, not when it is moving.
-During a pause, the lure appears vulnerable.
-Fish frequently take that moment as their chance to attack.
+During a pause, the bait appears vulnerable.
+Fish often take that moment as their chance to attack.

 Adjusting the cadence

-If fish are following but not striking, try extending the pause.
+If fish are following but not striking, extend the pause.
 Some fish need time to commit.
 If fish seem aggressive, shorten the pause and create a more active rhythm.
-If the water is rough or the light is low, a louder, more frequent pop may help fish locate the lure.
+If the water is rough or light is low, a louder, more frequent pop may help fish find the lure.

-The point is not to use a single retrieve forever.
-It is to read the fish and adjust the cadence until the pattern matches their mood.
+The goal is not to use one retrieve forever.
+It is to read the fish and adjust until the presentation matches their mood.

 Working the lure along cover

 If you see fish breaking the surface or bait scattering in one direction, work that lane first.
-A surface lure is most effective when it enters a spot where fish are already hunting.
+A topwater lure is most effective when it enters a place where fish are already hunting.

 Matching Retrieval to Conditions